bisnad/MotionContinuation/rnn/README.md

 - pos_loss: loss based on the deviation of the predicted joint positions from the correct joint positions.
 The joint positions are directly represented by the training data.

-When running the tool, is employs default training settings.
-To change these settings, the follows source code in the file rnn_pos.py has to be changed:
+When running the tool, it employs default training settings.
+To change these settings, the follows source code in the file `rnn_pos.py` has to be changed:

 ```
 batch_size = 32